-- Educational Psychology

-- Speech and language
+- Educational Psychology - Speech and language

-- Hearing and visually impaired specialist teacher
+- Hearing specialist teacher

-- Southampton Inclusion Partnership Outreach
+- SAOS (Southampton Advisory Outreach Service)

-- Occupational Therapy and Physiotherapy Therapy
+- Occupational Therapy

 - School Nursing

-- Referrals' to other agencies as appropriate such as CAMHS and The Mental Health for Schools Team
+- Referrals' to other agencies as appropriate such as CAMHS

-- 5.9 Expertise and training of staff
+5.9 Expertise and training of staff

-Our SENCO has 29 years teaching experience and has been Senco at Ludlow Junior School for 3 4 years.
+Our SENCO has 25 years teaching experience and has been Senco at Ludlow Junior School for 3 years.

-The SENCO leads the SEN provision in the school as part of Deputy Head responsibilities.
+The SENCO leads the SEN provision in the school as part of Assistant Head responsibilities.